shazow/btc-crawl/README.md

 This is a for-fun project to explore the Bitcoin protocol and network.

 Current status:
+* **XXX:*** Broken.
+In the process of a major refactor which has a bug that keeps thinking it's done prematurely.
 * JSON streaming is in place, and graceful shutdown.
 * ~~It crawls with all kinds of nice parameters but stores everything in memory until dumping a giant JSON blob at the end.~~